zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 The definitions of scaling functions are mathematical and should never be a function of the library being used.
 Unfortunately, implementations differ across commonly-used libraries and mainly comes from how it is done the **interpolation**.

 Typically, to avoid the creation of sampling artifacts, image transformations are done in reverse order that is from destination to source.
-In practice, for each pixel $(x,y)$ of the destination image, you need to compute the coordinates of the corresponding pixel in the input image and copy the pixel value:
+In practice, for each pixel $$(x,y)$$ of the destination image, you need to compute the coordinates of the corresponding pixel in the input image and copy the pixel value:

 $$ I_{dst}(x,y) = I_{src}\left(f_x(x,y), f_y(x,y)\right) $$